History of Khao Sok National Park, Thailand

 The Wonderous Khao Sok National Park

-The Khao Sok National Park contains Thailand’s largest virgin forest and is older and more diverse than the Amazon jungles of South America.
-Stretching across 739 square kilometers, it is estimated to contain over 5% of the worlds species – only 30% of which have been identified!
+The Khao Sok National Park contains Thailand’s largest virgin forest and is older (and more diverse) than the Amazon jungles of South America.
+Stretching across 739 square kilometers, it is estimated to contain over 5% of the worlds species.
+Within this, only 30% have even been identified!

-Known for it’s dramatic teeth-like towering limestone cliffs, breathtaking waterfalls, colorful wildlife and easy route access, Khao Sok National Park has been a favorite Southern Thailand destination since its inception in 1980.
+The area is known for it’s dramatic towering limestone cliffs, breathtaking waterfalls, colorful wildlife and easy route access.
+Khao Sok National Park has been a favorite Southern Thailand destination since its inception in 1980.
 Breezy and beautiful most of the year, the weather is influenced by monsoon winds from both the Indian and Pacific Oceans.

 KHAO SOK LAKE & ANDAMAN DISCOVERIES

-Cheow Lan Lake makes up the northern border of the National Park and opens the gateway to Klong Saeng wildlife Sanctuary.
-The majority of our adventures at Andaman Discoveries, Ta Kuhn take place along the amazing Khao Sok Lake.
+Cheow Lan Lake makes up the northern border of the National Park.
+Past this lies the gateway to Klong Saeng wildlife Sanctuary.
+The majority of our adventures at Khao Sok Lake take place here.
 As the Thai language is often difficult to transliterate, you may find the lake listed under a myriad of spellings, here are some of them: Chiew Lan, Chiew Larn, Cheow Lan, Chiaw Larn, Cheow Larn, Chiaw Larn, and Chieow Laan.
 From breath taking limestone cliffs and vigorous hikes, to exciting cave explorations only possible by long tail boat; Khao Sok Lake is a dream vacation destination.